datagarret/linear_regression_project/README.md

-# Linear Regression Project
+# Linear Regression Project #

 ## Analysis Outline: Final Project ##

+### Research Question ###
--	Research Question: The research question is a part of an exploratory observational study exploring the relationship between total cost of insurance claims by a subscriber and the number of comorbidities.
+The research question is a part of an exploratory observational study exploring the relationship between total cost of insurance claims by a subscriber and the number of comorbidities.
 Does the number of comorbidities affect the total cost of claims made by a subscriber?

 -	Primary outcome: total cost of claims by subscriber (dollars)

 -	Main exposure: number of other diseases that the subscriber had during the period

+### Data set description ###
--	Data set description: The data set was collected information from 788 individuals from an insurance company who made claims resulting from ischemic (coronary) heart disease.
+The data set was collected information from 788 individuals from an insurance company who made claims resulting from ischemic (coronary) heart disease.
 Information was collected on total costs and 9 variables were collected based on the possibilities of influencing the total cost of insurance claims.
 Data was collected from January 1, 1998 through December 31, 1999.

--	Variables:
+### Variables ###

   - Identification number: ordinal data, used to identify observation and provides information for other variables
   - Total cost: total cost of claims by subscriber (dollars) (Quantitative, continuous)